Choosing Your Exit Strategy

 This allows the successful entrepreneur, who often has nearly 100 percent of his or her assets tied up in the business, the option of diversifying his or her portfolio of investments.
-Some entrepreneurs sell to other private companies and achieve asset diversification by becoming part of the larger, merged business.
+Some entrepreneurs sell to other companies and achieve asset diversification by becoming part of the larger, merged business.
 While immediate liquidity may not be their primary driver, founders who take this course usually move closer to a liquidation opportunity.

 When Should You Sell?